felixcloud6288/felixcloud6288.github.io/README.md

 If you'd like to demo some of my work, you can go to the portfolio page and sample some of the links.
 You can also check my repositories [here](https://github.com/mweston6288).

-For the full protfolio page, [click here](https://mweston6288.github.com/portfolio)
+For the full portfolio page, [click here](https://mweston6288.github.com/portfolio/#/)

 # Current portfolio projects: